A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: Introduction

 \section{Introduction}

-The next-generation millimeter wave (mm-Wave) massive multiple-input multiple-output (MIMO) systems require large antenna arrays with a dedicated radio-frequency (RF) chain for each antenna.
-This results in expensive and large system architectures which consume high power and processing resources.
-To reduce the number of RF chains while also maintaining sufficient beamforming gains, hybrid analog and digital beamforming architectures were introduced.
-However, the resulting cost and energy overheads using these systems remain a concern.
-Recently, intelligent reflective surfaces (IRSs) have emerged as a feasible solution~\cite{irs_survey1} to implement low cost and light-weight alternative to large arrays complexity in both outdoor and indoor applications (Fig.~\ref{fig_IRS}).
+The sixth-generation (6G) millimeter wave (mm-Wave) massive multiple-input multiple-output (MIMO) systems require large antenna arrays with a dedicated radio-frequency (RF) chain for each antenna.
+This results in expensive and large system architectures that consume high power and processing resources.
+To reduce the number of RF chains while also maintaining sufficient beamforming gains, {hybrid analog and digital beamforming} architectures were introduced.
+However, the resulting cost and energy overheads using these systems remain a concern. { Recently, intelligent reflective surfaces (IRSs) have emerged as a promising solution to enhance the spectrum and energy efficiency while constructing a favorable channel response by controlling the wireless propagation environment via large number of reconfigurable passive reflecting elements} (Fig.~\ref{fig_IRS}). {IRS is a feasible solution to implement low-cost and light-weight alternatives to large arrays complexity in both outdoor and indoor applications, usually with separate operating frequencies or spectral bands~\cite{irs_survey_2024_OJAP}.
+Thus, IRS is envisioned as one of the key enablers of smart electromagnetic environment (SEME) concept, wherein the environment is no more an obstacle to wireless signals, but instead enables controlling and tailoring the propagation of electromagnetic (EM) waves.}

-An IRS is an electromagnetic two-dimensional surface that is composed of large number of passive reconfigurable meta-material elements, which reflect the incoming signal by introducing a pre-determined phase shift.
-This phase shift is controlled via external signals by the base station (BS) through a backhaul control link.
-As a result, the incoming signal from the BS can be manipulated in real-time, thereby, reflecting the received signal toward the users.
+An IRS is a two-dimensional (2D) reconfigurable metasurface that is composed of large periodic array of subwevelength scattering elements (meta-atoms). {The reflection coefficient of each IRS element is locally controlled via both phase and polarization such that the direction of the incoming EM wave is manipulated in real time, providing adaptive and programmable functionalities.} The phase shift is controlled via external signals by the base station (BS) through a backhaul control link.
+As a result, the incoming signal from the BS can be manipulated in real time, thereby, reflecting the received signal toward the users.
 Hence, the usage of IRS enhances the signal energy received by distant users and expands the coverage of the BS.
 It is, therefore, required to jointly design the beamformer parameters both at the IRS and BS.
-This achieves desired channel conditions, wherein the BS conveys the information to multiple users through the IRS~\cite{irs_RL_BF_IRSonly}.
+This achieves desired channel conditions, wherein the BS conveys the information to multiple users through the IRS~\cite{irs_survey_2024_OJAP,irs_secure_2025}.
+Different from amplify-and-forward (AF) relay systems, an IRS can have both active and passive components, which can provide a flexible configuration, thus, it has less active transmit modules or totally reflects the received signal as a passive surface.
+Thus, the IRS is much more energy- and spectrum-efficient~\cite{irs_indoor_RIS_ISAC}.